 1. Understanding Purple Feet

-Treatment for purple feet syndrome usually focuses on preventing the development of complications by increasing circulation and managing any underlying medical condition.
+Treatment for purple feet syndrome usually focuses on preventing the development of complications by releasing the poor blood circulation and managing any underlying medical condition.

 Western Modern Medicine and Traditional Chinese Medicine are leading the treatment of Vascular diseases all around the world.